esander1789/LeanLearningSeminar/ReadingIntervalArithmetic.md

 - Moore, Ramon E., R. Baker Kearfott, and Michael J. Cloud.
 Introduction to interval analysis.
 Society for Industrial and Applied Mathematics, 2009.

-**Other Relevant Books** (purple denotes that these books are specifically about computer assisted proofs)
+**Other Relevant Books and Articles** (purple denotes that these books are specifically about computer assisted proofs)

 - K. T. Alligood, T. D. Sauer, and J. A. Yorke, Chaos: An introduction to dynamical systems, Textbooks in Mathematical Sciences, Springer, Cham, Switzerland, 1997, ISBN 0-387-94677-2.